leetnz/imuAttitudePaper/docs/src/50_Simulation.md

 ### IMU model

 The IMU model has three sensors to simulate:

 * Accelerometer Y
 * Accelerometer Z
 * Gyroscope X

-Note: in this simulation, the accelerometer measures in $g$ where $1g = 9.81 \frac{m}{s}$.
+Note: in this simulation, the accelerometer measures in units of $g$ where $1g = 9.81 m.s^{-1}$.
 This is typical of many IMUs.

 Noise and offset are selected using a random function.
-This improves tuning since I don't want to assume I know the exact offsets/noise profile of the IMU I am using.
+This improves tuning since we make no assumptions about the noise or offset profile of the sensor our estimator will use.

 $$
 \begin{split}